jeffhandley/strickland/docs/Async/ValidatorArraysAndObjects.md

 ## each

 The `each` validator resolves all async prop validators in parallel.
-Because `each` will never short-circuit based on validation results, it uses `Promise.all()` to resolve each of the validators.
+Because `each` will never short-circuit based on validation results, it uses `Promise.all()` to resolve the validators.
 Its async validators can therefore run in parallel, and it may sometimes be beneficial to use `each` explicitly when performing multiple async validations.

 ## some